zenstackhq/zenstack-docs/docs/the-complete-guide/part1/5-access-policy/index.md

 :::

+### How Access Policies Change Prisma Client's Behavior

+The enforcement of access policies causes an enhanced Prisma Client to behave differently from the original one.

+- Read operations can return fewer rows than with a raw Prisma Client.
+- Write operations can fail with an error if policies are violated.
+See [Error Handling](/docs/reference/error-handling) for more details.

+---

 Following this part of the guide, you'll build an in-depth understanding of how access policy works in ZenStack, and how to use it to secure your data.